Activities and Services for Military Students

 The Athletic and Fitness Center is a multifunctional facility where in the lowest level is home to an eight-lane competition swimming pool, whirlpool/sauna/steam room, squash courts, and rock-climbing wall.
 The main floor of the building holds a dance/aerobics studio as well as the weight and cardio room.
 The dance/aerobics studio is ideal for yoga, aerobics, martial arts, and dance.
 The weight and cardio room combines strength training and cardio-vascular equipment including free weights, weight machines, treadmills, elliptical machines, bikes, stair-climbers, and rowing machines.
 On the second floor, there is a performance court for basketball and volleyball.
 From the third floor, a three lane jogging track overlooks the gymnasium.
 During the academic year free fitness classes are offered to help promote health and wellness to all Chatham University community members.
 For more information on facility amenities, guest policies, programming and classes, please visit the Athletic and Fitness Center website or contact Danielle Pais, Athletic and Fitness Center Coordinator at firstname.lastname@example.org

-All members of Chatham University’s Counseling Services staff has completed the online courses Military Cultural Competence and Working with Service Members and Veterans with Post-Traumatic-Stress-Disorder (PTSD) from this online training website.
+All members of Chatham University’s Counseling Services staff have completed the online courses Military Cultural Competence and Working with Service Members and Veterans with Post-Traumatic-Stress-Disorder (PTSD) from this online training website.
 Students enrolled at full-time status are eligible for individual counseling and brief psychotherapy at Counseling Services.
 Part-time students are eligible for intake and referral services.

-To better ensure that our staff is knowledgeable in areas of mental health that are unique to the needs of student veterans.
+We work to better ensure that our staff is knowledgeable in areas of mental health that are unique to the needs of student veterans.
 If a student veteran is experiencing emotional distress related to mental health issues or experiencing severe emotional disturbances such as PTSD, he or she may make an appointment at Counseling Services.
 A counselor will be able to perform a mental health assessment/evaluation to determine the appropriate course of action, as well as to determine the best suited community agency to refer students to.
 The VA Hospital of Pittsburgh is one agency that offers specialized mental health treatment and a variety of support services for veterans and their families.
 Additionally, students who are experiencing difficulties or stress related to a family member or loved one who is a veteran or on active military duty can receive short-term supportive individual counseling.
 If you are a veteran or a member of active duty and you feel that you may benefit from short-term individual counseling and/or assistance with locating appropriate mental health or support services in the community, please do not hesitate to contact the Counseling Services of Chatham University.

 Student Health Services